IAIA24 Sessions

 Conference Topic: T3.
 From Just Transition to Just Transformation

-This session intends to provide insights into international best practice frameworks for meaningful public participation in IA.
-Presentations will focus on best practices for meaningful participation – skills, approaches, tools - and reflect on global case studies as examples of participation through alternative IA approaches
+This session will provide insights into international best practice frameworks for meaningful public participation in IA.
+Presentations will focus on best practices for meaningful participation – skills, approaches, tools - and will provide an insight into global case studies as examples of meaningful participation.

 Acceptance Status: approve